Jobless claims rise as cutoff of extra $600 benefit nears

-And an extra $600 in weekly unemployment benefits, provided by the federal government on top of whatever assistance states provide, is set to expire at the end of the week.
+And an extra $600 in weekly unemployment benefits, provided by the federal government on top of whatever assistance states provide, is set to expire July 31, though this is the last week recipients will get the extra funds.
 It is the last major source of economic help from the $2 trillion relief package that Congress approved in March.
 A small business lending program and one-time $1,200 payment have largely run their course.

 “I’m going to be broke,” said Melissa Bennett, who was laid off from her job at a vacation time-share in Myrtle Beach, South Carolina.
 “I’ll be broke-broke.
 I want to go to work, I want health insurance, I want a 401K.
 I want a life; I have no life right now.”